swiftype/smart-404-example/README.md

 To run the application, first run `bundle install`, then run `bundle exec ruby app.rb`.
 Open `http://localhost:4567` in your web browser.

 You can also find a copy running at [smart-404-example.herokuapp.com](http://smart-404-example.herokuapp.com/).
+To read more about making a smart 404 page, read our [smart 404 page tutorial](https://swiftype.com/documentation/tutorials/smart_404_page).